Daxten/bay-scalajs.g8/README.md

 * case classes inside the shared module
 * slick schemas inside the dbdriver project

+meta goodies:
+* you can add methods to the `case class`es that get auto-generated, the codegen will preserve these changes

 ``sbt codegen-re``

 similar to `sbt-codegen`, but removes the database first.
 This helps when changing the newest schema while it's not yet in source control / production.